syncthing/docs/users/config.rst

     certificate.
 The default is ``false``.

 urInitialDelayS
-    The time to wait from startup to the first usage report being sent.
+    The time to wait from startup for the first usage report to be sent.
 Allows the system to stabilize before reporting statistics.

 restartOnWakeup
-    Whether to perform a restart of Syncthing when it is detected that we are waking from sleep mode (i.e. a folded up laptop).
+    Whether to perform a restart of Syncthing when it is detected that we are waking from sleep mode (i.e. an unfolding laptop).

 autoUpgradeIntervalH
     Check for a newer version after this many hours.
-Set to zero to disable automatic upgrades.
+Set to ``0`` to disable automatic upgrades.

 upgradeToPreReleases
-    If true, automatic upgrades include release candidates (see :ref:`releases`).
+    If ``true``, automatic upgrades include release candidates (see :ref:`releases`).

 keepTemporariesH